MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query-sqlcmd.md

 ---
 # Connect and query SQL Server on Linux with sqlcmd

 This topic provides connection requirements and guidance for SQL Server vNext CTP1 running on Linux.
 In most cases, the connection requirements and processes do not differ across platforms.
 This topic approaches the subject in the context of Linux and then points to other resources.

-This topic shows how to use [sqlcmd](https://msdn.microsoft.com/library/ms162773.aspx) to connect to SQL Server vNext on Linux.
-After successfully connecting, run a simple Transact-SQL (T-SQL) query to verify communication with the database.
+This topic is a walk-through.
+In this walk-through, you will use [sqlcmd](https://msdn.microsoft.com/library/ms162773.aspx) to connect to SQL Server vNext on Linux.
+After successfully connecting, you will use Transact-SQL (T-SQL) queries to create and populate a small database.

 > [!TIP]
 > **Sqlcmd** is just one tool for connecting to SQL Server to run queries and perform management and development tasks.
 For other tools such as SQL Server Management Studio and Visual Studio Code, see the [Develop](sql-server-linux-develop-overview.md) and [Manage](sql-server-linux-management-overview.md) areas.